 Commercial and Industrial.
 Our C&I segment provides electrical contracting services for commercial and industrial construction in the western United States.
 We are focused on the Arizona and Colorado regional markets where we have achieved sufficient scale to deploy the level of resources necessary to achieve what we believe are leading market shares.
 We concentrate our efforts on projects where our technical and project management expertise are critical to successful and timely execution.
 Typical C&I contracts cover electrical contracting services for airports, hospitals, data centers, hotels, casinos, arenas, convention centers, manufacturing plants, processing facilities and transportation control and management systems.
+For the year ended December 31, 2007, our C&I revenues were approximately \$175.8 million or 28.8% of our consolidated revenue.
 For the year ended December 31, 2008, our C&I revenues were approximately \$169.2 million or 27.5% of our consolidated revenue.
-For the year ended December 31, 2007, our C&I revenues were approximately \$175.8 million or 28.8% of our consolidated revenue.
+For the year ended December 31, 2009, our C&I revenues were approximately \$169.4 million or 25.7% of our consolidated revenue.

 In our C&I segment, we generally provide our electric construction and maintenance services as a subcontractor to general contractors in the C&I industry as well as to facility owners.
 We have a diverse customer base with many long-standing relationships.
-In 2008, measured by revenue in our C&I segment, we provided 44.9% of our services under fixed price contracts.
+Measured by revenues in our C&I segment, we provided 55.2%, 44.9% and 35.8% of our services under fixed price contracts for the years ended December 31, 2007, 2008 and 2009, respectively.